 Payments play a central role in everyday life.
 We all make them, and they are fundamental to any business’s operations.
 Our payments team is one of the most experienced legal teams working in this industry and is recognised by legal directories and commentators as market-leading.
 We advise clients who interact with the payments ecosystem at various touch points, from payment service providers to retailers, start-ups and multinationals, regulated and non-regulated.

 We are at the heart of industry developments – both legislative and commercial.
-Our work includes influencing the implementation and interpretation of regulation affecting payment services, and we have advised on some of the most high profile, transformational projects in the payments space over recent years.
+Our work includes influencing the implementation and interpretation of regulations affecting payment services, and we have advised on some of the most high-profile, transformational projects in the payments space over recent years.
 We have an international team which operates across the UK, Germany, Spain and Italy, as well as an international network of payment specialist lawyers with whom we collaborate on widescale, multi-jurisdictional projects.

 Advised on the partnering agreement with Barclaycard to create QuickTap, an NFC enabled mobile payment solution, a project for which Osborne Clarke was awarded “TMT Team of the Year” at The Lawyer Awards.